glennhenry/cs-notes/docs/computer-networking/31-wi-fi/wi-fi.md

 Some factor that contribute to Wi-Fi performance are :

 - **Wi-Fi Range** : Wi-Fi typically have range of 30 - 91 meters.
-However, the range may be reduced by some factor including the type and design of antennas used in Wi-Fi devices, an obstructions such as thick walls or metal structures are particularly effective at blocking wireless signals.
+However, the range may be reduced by some factor including the type and design of antennas used in Wi-Fi devices, an obstruction such as thick walls or metal structures are particularly effective at blocking wireless signals.

-- **Wave Interference** : Wi-Fi uses radio waves to transfer data, if alot of device uses Wi-Fi at the same time, wave inference could happen.
+- **Wave Interference** : Wi-Fi uses radio waves to transfer data, if a lot of devices uses Wi-Fi at the same time, wave inference could happen.
 Interference can occur when other devices emit signals that overlap or interfere with Wi-Fi signals.

 #### Single & Dual-band Router